 - Upon successful program completion, you are eligible to apply to Pearson Vue for the National Nurse Aide Assessment Plan (NNAAP) for state certification by the Colorado Board Of Nursing.

-- Program plan: Consists of 2 parts (Register for all)
+- Program plan: Consists of two parts (Register for all)

 Planning to register in the Nurse Aide Program within the next 6-12 months

-- Documentation of at least 2 Hepatitis B vaccinations or immunity*
+- Documentation of 3 Hepatitis B vaccinations or documented immunity*

 - Hepatitis B vaccines are generally done in a series of 3 vaccinations.

-- Documentation of 2 MMR (Measles, Mumps, Rubella) vaccines or immunity*
+- Documentation of 2 MMR (Measles, Mumps, Rubella) vaccines or documented immunity*

-- Documentation of Varicella (chicken pox) vaccine or immunity*
+- Documentation of 2 Varicella (chicken pox) vaccines or documented immunity*

 - Documentation of Tdap vaccine within 10 years

 *Determined by Titer - A Titer is a blood test to determine if an immunity exists.
 If the Titer does NOT show immunity a vaccination will be necessary.